by Nguyen Van Thanh

 The Sergeant major brought two maps.
 So 15 (Chief Minh) gave me one card, and Tanh one card.
 He told Tanh:

 - "Stay here, look around.
-Wait for me"; And turned to me, he said
+Wait for me"; And turned to me, he said politely:

 - "Brother Thanh followed me".
 I said: